strangelove-ventures/cosmos-operator/README.md

 # Disclaimers

-* Only tested on GKE.
-Although kubernetes is portable, YMMV with AWS, Azure, or other kubernetes providers.
-Or it may not work at all.
+* Only tested on Google's GKE.
+Although kubernetes is portable, we cannot guarantee or provide support for AWS, Azure, or other kubernetes providers.
 * Requires a recent version of kubernetes: v1.23+.
 * CosmosFullNode: The chain must be built from the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
+* CosmosFullNode: Validator sentries require a remote signer such as [horcrux](https://github.com/strangelove-ventures/horcrux).
 * CosmosFullNode: The controller requires [heighliner](https://github.com/strangelove-ventures/heighliner) images.
 If you build your own image, you will need a shell `sh` and set the uid:gid to 1025:1025.
 If running as a validator sentry, you need `sleep` as well.
-* CosmosFullNode: May not work with all chains built with the Cosmos SDK.
-(Some chains diverge from common conventions.)
+* CosmosFullNode: May not work with Cosmos chains.
+(Some chains diverge from common conventions and best practices.)

-# Flagship CRD
+# CosmosFullNode CRD

-## CosmosFullNode

 Status: v1, stable

 CosmosFullNode is the flagship CRD.
 Its purpose is to deploy highly-available, fault-tolerant blockchain nodes.

-The CosmosFullNode controller is like a StatefulSet specific to running Cosmos SDK blockchains.
+The CosmosFullNode controller is like a StatefulSet for running Cosmos SDK blockchains.

 A CosmosFullNode can be configured to run as an RPC node, a validator sentry, or a seed node.
 All configurations can be used as persistent peers.